Skip to content

 # Test code (InMemory)

-from qdash.workflow.engine.repository import InMemoryChipRepository
+from qdash.repository.inmemory import InMemoryChipRepository

 chip_repo = InMemoryChipRepository()